 What About the 2010 Alternative Motor Vehicle Credit for Hybrid Cars?

 The old 2010 Alternative Motor Vehicle Credit for hybrid cars expired.
-But if you bought a qualifying vehicle in 2010 and you did not claim it on your 2010 tax return, you can still get the credit by filing an amended return.
+However, if you bought a qualifying vehicle in 2010 and you did not claim it on your 2010 tax return, you can still get the credit by filing an amended return.

-Taxpayers may claim the credit on their 2010 tax returns or 2010 amended returns if they bought a qualified hybrid or alternative fuel vehicle in 2010.
+Taxpayers may claim the credit on their 2010 tax returns or 2010 amended tax returns if they bought a qualified hybrid or alternative fuel vehicle in 2010.
 The credit is only available to the original purchaser of the vehicle and cannot be claimed by an individual who leased it or bought it used.